If you haven't heard of marketing automation, you probably don't actively market your business.

 1 - Decide Which Type of Automation is Best For You

-You should be seeing a screen that looks like this:
+After clicking "Create an Automation", you should be seeing a screen that looks like this:

 The tabs at the top allow you to toggle between automation campaign options that might suit what you're looking for.
 For example, if you're an E-Commerce business, it might be a good idea to sort by only E-Commerce options for efficiency.

-The great thing about MailChimp, is if you select a campaign that you do not have the data for, they will not let you move forward and create the campaign.
+The great thing about MailChimp, is if you select a campaign that you do not have the data for, they won't let you move forward and create the campaign.
 For example, if you don't have birthdays logged in your database, MailChimp will let you know, and you won't waste time making a 'happy birthday' email.

 Once you have the automation option selected, hit "Begin" and continue with the steps below.